WKU Student Publications Policy Manual

 Payment requests must include all of the information included on the form with the appropriate signatures.
 All requests for payment must be made according to the schedule set by the Business Office.
 Requests filed after the deadline may be denied.

-- Payment will be denied for any item published more than 30 days before payment request is submitted.
+- Payment will be denied for any item published more than 30 days before payment request is submitted, unless an exception has been granted by the Director.

 - Captions must be written in AP style, turned in on time and include all necessary information.
 See the photo policies section of the Student Publications Policy Manual.
 Failure to do so will result in a pay deduction.
 Photos in a gallery must have photo-specific caption information for each picture or it may result in a pay deduction.